 About

-Today TECO’s combined-heat-and-power-based system pipes chilled water and steam to 24.3 million sq ft in 51 buildings in 17 different institutions.
-Customers use TECO’s chilled water for space cooling, cold rooms and refrigeration and TECO’s steam to meet space heating, dehumidification, humidification, sterilization, kitchen, sanitary and research requirements.
+Today, TECO’s combined heat and power based (CHP) system pipes chilled water to more than 26 million square feet across 16 different institutions.
+Customers use TECO’s chilled water service for space cooling, cold rooms and refrigeration; and TECO’s steam service to meet space heating, dehumidification, humidification, sterilization, kitchen, sanitary and research requirements.

 As the largest district cooling system in North America since it completed a major expansion in 2011, TECO produces chilled water and steam at two interconnected plants housing 27 chillers and nine boilers.

-The not-for-profit company is known for reliability, resiliency, energy efficiency, environmental stewardship and being the energy behind what’s next on the Texas Medical Center campus.
+The not-for-profit company is known for reliability, resiliency, energy efficiency, environmental stewardship and being The Energy Behind What’s Next on the TMC campus.

-Resilient.
-TECO’s dedicated storm ride-out team kept chilled water and steam running without interruption during record-setting Hurricane Harvey, which dropped nearly 60 inches of rain in 2017.
+Resilient: TECO’s dedicated storm ride-out team kept chilled water and steam running without interruption during record-setting Hurricane Harvey, which dropped nearly 60 inches of rain and caused wide-spread flooding in 2017, and during Winter Storm Uri in 2021, an event that impacted the entire state.

-Environmentally sound.
-Increased system efficiency has reduced greenhouse gas emissions by 42,000 tons annually compared to pre-CHP operation.
+Environmentally sound: Increased system efficiency has reduced greenhouse gas emissions by more than 30,000 tons annually compared to conventional sources.

 To learn more about TECO, view and download its recent annual reports.